Cacti/plugin_thold/README.md

 * issue#395: Filtering on Ack Required field does not work

+* issue#401: Errors occur with invalid thresholds with a bad thold type

 --- 1.3.2 ---

 * issue#349: Undefined variable notice when attempting to create a threshold